Complexity of Training ReLU Neural Network: Training 2-ReLU NN is NP-hard

-In the rest of the proof we will argue that the only way to solve the training problem for 2-ReLU NN (\textbf{P}) or equivalently hard-sort data-points is to find two affine function $a_1, a_2$ such that i) $a_1(x) \le 0$ and $a_2(x) \le 0$ for all $x \in S_1 \cup T_1$ and ii) $a_1(x) > 0$ or $a_2(x) > 0$ for all $x \in S_0\cup T_0$.
-If such a solution exists then there exists a solution to 2-affine separability problem after dropping coefficients of last two dimensions of affine functions $-a_1$ and $-a_2$.
+We use the hard-sorting characterization of the solution of the training problem (\textbf{P}) extensively.
+We first show the forward direction of the reduction in the lemma below.
+This is also the easier direction. \begin{lemma} If 2-hyperplane separability problem has a solution, then problem (\textbf{P}) has a solution. \end{lemma} The proof of Lemma \ref{forward_direction} can be found in Appendix~\ref{sec:proof_forward_direction}.\\ To prove the reverse direction we need to show that if a set of weights solve the training problem (\textbf{P}) then we can generate a solution to the 2-hyperplane separability problem.
+In the rest of the proof we will argue that the only way to solve the training problem (\textbf{P}) for 2-ReLU NN or equivalently hard-sort data-points is to find two affine functions $a_1, a_2:\Rbb^{d+2}\to \Rbb$ such that i) $a_1(x) \le 0$ and $a_2(x) \le 0$ for all $x \in S_1 \cup T_1$ and ii) $a_1(x) > 0$ or $a_2(x) > 0$ for all $x \in S_0\cup T_0$.
+If such a solution exists then there exists a solution to 2-hyperplane separability problem after dropping coefficients of last two dimensions of affine functions $-a_1$ and $-a_2$.
+Note that changing `$<$' to `$\le$' in 2-affine separability problem is valid in view of Remark \ref{rem:variants}.

 We will first show that we can hard-sort the gadget points only under the properties of $a_1$ and $a_2$ mentioned above.
 This implies that a solution to (\textbf{P}) which hard-sorts all points (including the gadget points) must have same properties of $a_1$ and $a_2$.
-This follows from counter-positive to Remark \ref{subset_prop_hard-sort_remark} i.e. if subset of data-points can not be hard-sorted then all data-points can not be hard-sorted.
-So henceforth, we will focus on the gadget data-points (or the last two dimensions of the data).
+This follows from counter-positive of Remark \ref{subset_prop_hard-sort_remark}, i.e., if a subset of data-points cannot be hard-sorted then all data-points cannot be hard-sorted.
+Henceforth, we will focus on the gadget data-points (or the last two dimensions of the data).